ahnucl/windows-terminal-context-menu/README.md

 Download and run the latest installer [here](https://github.com/ContentPersonality2/windows-terminal-context-menu/releases/download/v1.1/windows-terminal-context-menu.exe).

 ### Deinstall:
 Deinstall as you would any other Windows 10 app.
-Search for windows-terminal-context-menu.
+Search for windows-terminal-context-menu in your Windows 10 apps list.